josechang/sciinfo/README.md

 ### Create a user on Centos ###

-* Step 1: Find the URL
+* Step 1: Find the URL.

 		adduser <username>

-* Step 2: Set the password of the user
+* Step 2: Set the password of the user.

 		passwd <username>

-* Step 3: Execute the following command
+* Step 3: Execute the following command.

 		/usr/sbin/visudo

-* Step 4: Add the user to sudo list
+* Step 4: Add the user to sudo list.

 	Find: